 Dr. Campbell did not attend medical school until after he was married and had at least one daughter.
 He graduated from Queens University in 1876.
 According to the 1881 census, Dr. and Mrs. Campbell and their children, Bertha, Marcella, Maud and William were living in Chippewa, Welland County, Ontario.

 Dr. Campbell moved his medical practice and his family to Florence (Lambton County) in 1883.
 While living in Florence, Dr. Campbell’s name appears on birth and death records in Kent County, primarily in Zone Twp, but extending to Thamesville.
-Due to the close proximity to Kent County, Dr. Campbell answered the call for his services where needed.
+Due to the close proximity to Chatham-Kent, Dr. Campbell answered the call for his services where needed.

 Tragedy struck the Campbell family in November of 1887, when they lost 5 of their 6 children to diphtheria.
 Bertha died on the 22nd of November, 1887 at the age of 13 years, 3 months.
 Blanche died on the 24th of November, 1887 at the age of 6 years and 7 months.
 Percival died on the 25th of November, 1887 at the age of 2 years, 8 months.
 Marcella died on the 28th of November, 1887 at the age of 11 years and 5 months and William died on the 28th of November, 1887 at the age of 8 years and 4 months.
 Only their daughter Maud was spared.
 She was 10 years old when all of her siblings died.